 available to non-paddlers.

-pass the Ocean Reef Club, an exclusive member’s-only community
+the Ocean Reef Club, an exclusive member’s-only community that does not

 For an ideal rest stop, follow the channel

 markers into Palo Alto Key and take the first tidal creek on the right.

 The rest stop is a short ways up the creek on the right in a tiny cove.